The Difference Between Free and Bound Testosterone

 This plant is so potent and effective at increasing free testosterone that a water extract is copatented by the government of Malaysia and the Massachusetts Institute of Technology, "MIT" one of the most prestigious universities in the world.
 This extract is considered ideal for sexual dysfunction and male infertility.
 Other specific patents related to "tongkat ali" have been filed under claims it is clinically significant at "maintaining anabolic hormone profile during weight loss and intense exercise."

 The highest quality Tongkat Ali comes from Indonesia and is aged around 13 years.
-Of all the products we tested theabsolute highest quality and highest purity Tongkat Ali was found in "Predoxen" and "Red Rhino" which are proven to increase free testosterone.
+Of all the products we tested theabsolute highest quality and highest purity Tongkat Ali was found in "Predoxen" which is proven to increase free testosterone.